Phase I - Contemporary Copies of English Anglo Saxon Pennies

 The are more Irish moneyers involved in the issue and there is a similar series of coins with either 'English' signatures or 'English' moneyers to the CRUX issue.

 Long Cross Phase I Hiberno Norse coins are scarce but Generally more available than any other Phase I coins.
 They also occur in generally better condition than later issues.

 The Long Cross coinage was even more widely copied in Scandinavia and elsewhere so many blundered versions exist.
 The design was used in many areas even after Aethelred's death in 1016 AD - the next two phases of Irish Hiberno Norse coinage revert to this design instead of continuing the practice of copying the contemporary English designs. (see Phase

 Hiberno Norse - Phase I - Long Cross - Thymn

-the issue was probably much smaller as the coins are comparatively rarer.
+the issue was probably much smaller as the coins are extremely rare.

-Small Cross Issue
+The Small Cross Issue

 Hiberno Norse - Phase I - Small Cross

-Quatrefoil Issue (Cnut)
+The Quatrefoil Issue (Cnut)

-Dublin mint was operating early in this issue and
+The Dublin mint was operating early in this issue and

 still copying the contemporary English style, but the